junxit/us-congress-bills-119/bill.md

   - **(B)** by adding at the end the following:
     > - **(2)** *Annual long-term assessment* The assessments under paragraph (1) shall include an annual long-term assessment, which shall include—
-    >   - **(A)** an analysis of the ability of the bulk-power system to supply sufficient electric energy necessary to maintain an adequate level of reliability, taking into account generation resource mix, transmission development, and energy demand trends;
+    >   - **(A)** an analysis of the ability of the bulk-power system to supply sufficient electric energy necessary to maintain an adequate level of reliability, taking into account generation resource mix, transmission development, and electric energy demand trends;
     >   - **(B)** an analysis of the risk of future electric energy supply shortfalls under normal and extreme weather conditions, and the risk of any such shortfalls within each region of the bulk-power system; and
-    >   - **(C)** a determination of whether additional generation resources are necessary to supply sufficient energy to maintain an adequate level of reliability during the assessment period.
+    >   - **(C)** a determination of whether additional generation resources are necessary to supply sufficient electric energy to maintain an adequate level of reliability during the assessment period.
     > - **(3)** *Notice of generation inadequacy* In conducting a long-term assessment under paragraph (2), if the ERO finds that the bulk-power system is at risk of not having adequate generation resources to supply sufficient electric energy to maintain an adequate level of reliability, the ERO shall publicly notify the Commission that the bulk-power system is in a state of generation inadequacy.
     > - **(4)** *Data collection* To conduct a long-term assessment under paragraph (2), the ERO may collect information and data from users, owners, and operators of the bulk-power system.